What is an outpatient hysteroscopy?

 Most women feel able to go back to their normal activities the same day.
 You can return to work as soon as you feel able.
 You can shower as normal.
 Physical activity can be resumed when bleeding and discomfort has settled.

-To reduce the risk of infection we advise you refrain from:
+To reduce the risk of infection we advise you to refrain from:

 When to seek medical advice